-A detailed plan developed by the HPHCI COIMC that outlines the actions necessary to manage, reduce, or eliminate a FCOI to ensure, to the extent possible, that the design, conduct and reporting of research will be free of bias.
+A detailed plan describing the actions taken to address a FCOI.
+This FCOI management plan outlines the actions necessary to manage, reduce, or eliminate a FCOI to ensure, to the extent possible, that the design, conduct and reporting of research will be free of bias.